SEARCH OUR SITE

 A: CSC Pacific receives funding from a variety of sources including the federal and provincial governments, 2010 Legacies Now, the Canadian Olympic Committee, the Canadian Commonwealth Legacy Fund, corporate sponsors and community supporters.

-Q: I would like to volunteer my time to CSC Pacific activities.
+Q11: I would like to volunteer my time to CSC Pacific activities.
 What kinds of volunteer opportunities are there for me?

 A: There are many volunteer opportunities at CSC Pacific.
 Many departments seek Student Interns and most centres are involved in events that require volunteers.
 If you are interested in volunteering, please contact the centre of your choice and tell them what your interest is; they will try to match you to an appropriate volunteer responsibility.

 A: Yes, we do!
 CSC Pacific Campuses and PacificSport Centres across the province have regular office hours that enable athletes to drop in with their queries or just to say hello.
-Some of the centres, i.e. Victoria, have National Training Centre offices within the centre so many athletes come in to do business pertaining to training schedules, expense forms, uniform distribution, etc.
+Some of the centres, i.e. Victoria, have National Training Centre offices within the centre so many athletes come in to do business pertaining to training schedules, expense forms, sponsor product distribution, etc.